Namespace: MiscUtil.Threading.

 using MiscUtil.Threading; class Example { OrderedLock inner = new OrderedLock("Inner"); OrderedLock outer = new OrderedLock("Outer"); Example() { outer.InnerLock = inner; } } |

-If the acquisition of the lock violates the ordering rules, a LockOrderException
+If the acquisition of the lock violates the ordering rules, a LockOrderException is thrown.

 This exception always indicates a bug in your code, as you have violated the rules you've set yourself